decentralizedrobotics/decentralizedrobotics/docs/About/Background.md

 ## Sponsors

 Ranch Hand Robotics is funded by Github Sponsorships and Patreon.
-If you are able, please consider funding:
+If you are able, please consider sponsoring the project:

 * [Github](https://github.com/sponsors/ranch-hand-robotics)
 * [Patreon](patreon.com/RanchHandRobotics)